 Consider this, today if I want to write an app I could write it in VB.
 If I want to code a web page I will use ASP, if I want to write a Windows NT Service server I will use C or C++. .NET gives me the ability to use the language I am most familiar with.

 Good grief, we can all use the same libraries and produce the same output.
 No longer will the C++ programmer scoff at me because his apps are more powerful.
 Now I am a C# programmer and nobody kicks sand in my face anymore.

 Imagine Microsoft produced their runtime for other platforms.....

 Imagine the CLR on Apple OSX, FreeBSD, Linux or Solaris.
 You're getting the picture?
-Maybe now we can get to a point where we really can use one language across an entire of computers.
+Maybe now we can get to a point where we really can use one language across all computers.

-If your are coding in .net perhaps you too are thinking wow this is fun again.
-Microsoft have given me a great language and also a rich feature set.
+If you are coding in .Net then perhaps you too are thinking wow this is fun again.
+Microsoft hs given me a great language and also a rich feature set.
 I can extract data across the web and analyse it using 10 lines of code.

-All the java people out there are probably saying, wait a minute what your talking about is Java.
+All the Java people out there are probably saying, wait a minute, what your talking about is Java.
 While its true that the promise of Java was great, the execution was lousy.
-Whether you like it or not Millions of programmers create Windows programs.
-If Sun had wanted Java to succeed they should have made it possible to use Java and all the richness of the Window O/S. What we were stuck with were very basic classes and no chance of producing a rich Windows application in Java.
+Whether you like it or not millions of programmers create Windows programs.
+If Sun had wanted Java to succeed they should have made it possible to use Java and all the richness of the Windows OS.
+What we were stuck with were very basic classes and no chance of producing a rich Windows application in Java.

 With .NET Microsoft has created an extremely rich programming environment however Microsoft has a larger opportunity.
-By now most of you will have seen that Fujitsu are bringing out COBOL for .NET.
-The opportunity for Microsoft is to deliver a programming platform to whoever needs to write a program, not just to the guys writing windows applications
+By now most of you will have seen that Fujitsu has COBOL for .NET.
+The opportunity for Microsoft is to deliver a programming platform to whoever needs to write a program, not just to the guys writing Windows applications.

 Programming just became fun again.